alexstaravoitau/detecting-road-features/README.md

 > For implementation details check `VehicleTracker` class in `vehicletracker/tracker.py`.

 ## Results
-This clearly is a very naive way of detecting surrounding vehicles, as it is likely to fail in too many scenarios:
+This clearly is a very naive way of detecting surrounding vehicles, as it was trained on a fairly small dataset, and is likely to fail in too many scenarios:

 * Vehicles obstructing each other.
 * Changing weather conditions.